 From a young age, most people are told that jobs in the medical field offer the highest earning potential.
 While you may be able to find more money working on Wall Street, you will not be helping people as you can in healthcare.
 Before choosing your specialty, it is important to consider which medical fields have the highest earning potential; you will certainly need all the help you can get to pay off those students loans!

-Focusing on the musculoskeletal system, orthopedic surgeons are commonly known for doing knee and hip replacements, shoulder surgeries and dealing with trauma.
+Focusing on the musculoskeletal system, orthopedic surgeons are commonly known for doing knee replacement, shoulder surgeries, hip replacement surgeries and most importantly dealing with trauma.
 Most orthopedic surgeons face 8 years of school and then a 5 year residency before going into private practice.
 Average earnings in the United States for an orthopedic surgeon are $464,500 per year, so those loans should be paid off in no time!